CampusLabs/orgsync.github.io/_posts/2013-05-20-private-and-protected-they-might-not-mean-what-you-think-they-mean.md

 ---
-title: Private and Protected They might not mean what you think they mean
+title: "Private and Protected: They might not mean what you think they mean"
 layout: single
 author: AaronLasseigne
 comments: true